Pavement Markings and What Colors Mean

 On a road with yellow lines in the center of the road, traffic travels in opposite directions.
 You are on a two-way roadway and must drive to the right of these lines.

-If there is a yellow line is on your right and a white line on your left, you are going the wrong way.
+Remember: if there is a yellow line is on your right and a white line on your left, you are going the wrong way.

 Yellow Lines and No-Passing Zones